anubhav9199/Git-Tutorial/README.md

-# command line based Tic-Tac-Toe game
+# Tic-Tac-Toe

-- 2 players
+The goal of this project is to craete a 2-player Tic-Tac-Toe game.
-- colored X and O
+The Xs and Os should be displayed in color.